 Teacher, artist, performer, dancer, most of all I am a lifelong learner.
 I love creating, and inspiring people to connect on a deeper level with their bodies, hearts and one another.
 Nothing brings me greater Joy than seeing the smiling faces of my students as they play and let loose, surprising themselves with what a great workout they received without realizing it!

-I also love color and shiny gemstones, which you will know immediately if you have seen my car!
+I love color, shiny gemstones, and basically anything that sparkles, which you will know immediately if you have seen my car!
+I also love fashion and creating whimsical, stylish outfits out of unconventional materials.
 I like to say, “I don’t sweat, I sparkle!”
 I believe in the absolute miracle of the body and there’s nothing I love more than connecting to the pleasure of movement.
 I believe that we are each creative beings and that the world benefits from the expression of our unique spirits through any and all possible means!
 In Nia we say “Life as Art.”
-What does that change for you?

 I have always been a dancer at heart.
 From one of my earliest memories of rocking out to “Upside Down” by Diana Ross, to winning the “Last Dancer Standing” award in a high school Dance-Off, I believe that I embody the stamina and desire to dance forever!
 In my early 30's, when the occasional night out dancing in bars just wasn’t cutting it, I discovered Nia and experienced a revelation!